-For individuals with stage I disease who undergo a complete resection, adjuvant radiation therapy is not recommended (Komaki and Gomez, 2013; Zhang et al., 1999).
-A randomized trial evaluating the use of postoperative radiation therapy in patients with stage I thymoma found no significant difference in survival for those who received surgery alone versus surgery and radiation therapy (Zhang et al., 1999).
-The 10 year survival rate with surgery alone was > 90% (Zhang et al., 1999).
+For individuals with stage I disease who undergo a complete resection, adjuvant radiation therapy is not recommended (Komaki and Gomez, 2013; Zhang et al,

+1999).
+A randomized trial evaluating the use of postoperative radiation therapy in patients with stage I thymoma found no significant difference in survival for those who received surgery alone versus surgery and radiation therapy (Zhang et al, 1999).
+The 10 year survival rate with surgery alone was > 90% (Zhang et al, 1999).

 The role of postoperative radiation therapy in the management of thymoma is controversial.
 There are studies indicating a benefit to postoperative radiation therapy while other studies have not shown a clear advantage.

-In an analysis of 2001 patients from the National Cancer Database, Jackson and colleagues (2017) found that postoperative radiation therapy was associated with improved overall survival in patients with Masaoka-Koga Stage IIB thymoma, stage III thymoma, and positive margins.
-A Surveillance, Epidemiology, and End Results Program (SEER) analysis of 1334 patients with thymic malignancies found adjuvant radiation therapy did not improve overall survival (OS) for patients with stage I or IIA disease but was associated with increased survival for those with stage III or IV disease (Fernandes et al., 2010).
-In an analysis of 1263 stage II and III thymoma patients from the International Thymic Malignancy Interest Group database who underwent complete resection, postoperative radiation therapy was associated with improved 10 year overall survival compared with surgery alone (86% vs. 79%, p = 0.002) (Rimner et al., 2016).
-A retrospective review of 146 patients with stage I-IVa thymic carcinoma or stage III or IV thymoma found that patients with stage III disease had improved OS with radiation therapy combined with surgical resection and chemotherapy compared to single modality therapy (Modh et al., 2016).
-In contrast, Ruffini et al. (1997) observed decreased survival in stage III thymoma patients who received postoperative radiation therapy following complete resection.
+In an analysis of 2001 patients from the National Cancer Database, Jackson and colleagues (2017) found that postoperative radiation therapy was associated with improved overall survival in patients with Masaoka-Koga stage IIB thymoma, stage III thymoma, and in the setting of positive margins.

+A Surveillance, Epidemiology, and End Results Program (SEER) analysis of 1334 patients with thymic malignancies found adjuvant radiation therapy did not improve overall survival (OS) for patients with stage I or IIA disease, but was associated with increased survival for those with stage III or IV disease.
+Those with stage IIB exhibited a non-significant trend towards improved OS (p = 0.09).
+(Fernandes et al, 2010).
-Neoadjuvant chemoradiation has been evaluated in locally advanced thymoma.
-In a single arm prospective trial of 22 patients with locally advanced thymoma or thymic carcinoma, 77% of patients were able to undergo a complete resection after receiving neoadjuvant chemoradiation therapy (Korst et al., 2014).
-This prospective study was able to demonstrate that neoadjuvant chemoradiation therapy is feasible with acceptable toxicity for patients with locally advanced thymic tumors (Korst et al., 2014).

-Radiation therapy combined with chemotherapy is recommended for patients with unresectable or medically inoperable thymic malignancies.
+In an analysis of 1263 stage II and III thymoma patients from the International Thymic Malignancy Interest Group (ITMIG) database who underwent complete resection, postoperative radiation therapy was associated with improved 10-year overall survival compared with surgery alone (86% vs. 79%, p = 0.002) (Rimner et al, 2016).

+A retrospective review of 146 patients with stage I-IVA thymic carcinoma or stage III or IV thymoma found that patients with stage III disease had improved OS with radiation therapy combined with surgical resection and chemotherapy compared to single modality therapy (Modh et al, 2016).

+Tateishe et al conducted a meta-analysis to determine the role of postoperative radiation therapy (PORT) in stage II and III thymomas.
+Of 4746 patients, 2408 patients received PORT which was associated with a significantly better overall survival (primary endpoint), though disease-free survival (secondary endpoint) was not improved.

+Preoperative therapy

+In the setting of locally advanced disease, preoperative therapy can be considered for the purposes of downstaging to allow for resection.
+Such therapy typically consists of chemotherapy with radiation reserved as postoperative treatment as recommended by NCCN.

+Unresectable disease

+Concurrent chemotherapy and radiation remains the primary treatment approach for locally advanced disease that is deemed unresectable or inoperable.

+For example, Loehrer et al (1997) reported on a prospective study of 23 patients with unresectable thymoma or thymic carcinoma.
+Median survival was 93 months with a 5-year survival of 52.5%.
+The authors concluded that "combined-modality therapy is feasible and associated with prolonged progressive-free survival" and that "...combined-modality therapy over radiation alone is suggested for patients with unresectable thymoma."

 Wang and colleagues (2016) conducted a retrospective review of 42 patients with thymoma with unresectable stage III or stage IV (limited to an adjacent pleural implant or lymph node) disease.
 The median dose of radiation was 60 Gy (34 to 70 Gy).
 This study found combined chemoradiation therapy resulted in a higher overall response rate (ORR) (87.5% vs. 43.8%, p = 0.009) and an increased 5 year OS (61.9% vs. 30%, p = 0.01) compared to radiation therapy alone.